migrateshop/mega-update-ecommerce-marketplace/README.md

 It’s super easy to use and will completely transform the way you build your website.
 Give it a try and see the difference for yourself!

 ## Why Elementor is a Total Game-Changer:
 **✔ Drag-and-Drop Magic:** Whether you're a seasoned coder or just starting out, Elementor offers versatile homepage templates that let you create an amazing first impression.
-No coding required—just easy, drag-and-drop customization to make your website shine!🌟
+No coding is required—just easy, drag-and-drop customization to make your website shine!🌟

 **✔ Unmatched Design Flexibility:** Achieve the finest details with full control over margins, padding, animations, and more, ensuring every element looks just right.